FANTASTIC TALES!

 The house we built in Volcano.

-The brick oven I built with me in my hunched, emaciated vegan days.
+The brick oven I built during my hunched, emaciated vegan days.

 Me and J, before and after the first cutting of his hair.
 First at age two in Wood Valley, then at about age three in Volcano.
 He still plays the violin 🙂